Clyde Fruth

 "Up to the Hill"

 Clyde Fruth describes the daily routine of an Army forward observer.
-He spent most of his time on the lookout, observing through binoculars at the enemy.
+He explains he spent most of his time on the lookout, observing through binoculars at the enemy.
 He details the type of technology he used as well.
-He couldn't look too high because he didn't want to be hit by a sniper.
+He explains he could not look too high because he did not want to be hit by a sniper.
 He also describes his living conditions.

 Share YouTube: